GregRos/GregRos/README.md

 - **Go:** It used to not have generics so I stayed away.
 Now it has them, so yay!
 I’ll probably end up using it one day.

-- **PowerShell:** Terrible as a shell, shitty as a language.
+- **PowerShell:** Terrible as a shell, worse as a language.
 Just plain bad.

 - **Rust:** Beautiful language; but hard to justify in most contexts.